-(2) The pro forma as adjusted column reflects the sale of shares of our Class 2 common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.

-(3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, total assets and total stockholder's equity (deficit) on a pro forma as adjusted basis by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same, after deducting the estimated underwriting discount and estimated offering expenses payable by us.
-Similarly, each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) each of cash, total assets and total assets and total stockholders' equity (deficit) on a pro forma as adjusted basis by \$ million, assuming that the assumed initial public offering price remains the same, after deducting the estimated underwriting the estimated underwriting discount.
+- (2) The pro forma as adjusted column reflects the sale of shares of our Class 2 common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, total assets and total stockholder's equity (deficit) on a pro forma as adjusted basis by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same, after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+Similarly, each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) each of cash, total assets and total stockholders' equity (deficit) on a pro forma as adjusted basis by \$ million, assuming that the assumed initial public offering price remains the same, after deducting the estimated underwriting discount.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.

-Year Ended December 31, nths Ended ch 31,
+Ended nber 31,

-2016 2017 2017 2018
+2016 2017

 (dollars in thousands)

-Adjusted EBITDA:
+ljusted EBITDA: - -

+Adjusted EPITDA(1) ¢(E 002) ¢(E E06)

-Adjusted EBITDA(1) \$(5,002) \$(5,506) \$ 192 \$(3,230)
+Adjusted EBITDA(1)

 (1) To supplement our consolidated financial statements, which are prepared and presented in accordance with GAAP, we use Adjusted EBITDA, as described below, to understand and evaluate our operating performance.
 Adjusted EBITDA, which may be different than similarly titled measures used by other companies, is presented to help investors' overall understanding of our financial performance and should not be considered a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.
-We use the non-GAAP financial measure of Adjusted EBITDA, which is defined as net loss, excluding interest expense; other (income) expense, net; foreign exchange gain, net; depreciation and amortization; and stock-based compensation expense.
+We use the non-GAAP financial measure of Adjusted EBITDA, which is defined as net loss, excluding interest expense; other (income) expense, net; foreign exchange gain; depreciation and amortization; and stock-based compensation expense.